 In the mean time, activists protecting ancient cedars at Fairy Creek, near Port Renfrew, prepare for civil disobedience.3>

 250-387-1715 BC Premier John Horgan 250-387-6240 BC Forests Minister Katrine Conroy 1-800-663-7867 Toll-free Government of British Columbia

 In April 2020, photographer TJ Watt documented an ancient grove in the Caycuse watershed.
-He returned later that year to photograph the same area after the clearcut.
+He returned later that year to photograph the same area after it was clearcut.

 “It was truly an incredible and unique grove.
-I was stunned by the sheer number of monumental red cedars, one after another, on this gentle mountain slope,” said Watt.
+I was stunned by the sheer number of monumental red cedars, one after another, on this gentle mountain slope,” Watt said.

-“Giant cedars like these have immense ecological value, particularly as wildlife habitat, and important tourism and First Nations cultural value,” he continued.
+“Giant cedars like these have immense ecological value, particularly as wildlife habitat, and important tourism and First Nations cultural value,” he said.